benjymous/annotations/sandman/sandman.17.md

 "long black hair".
 Her final question is one authors, reputedly, get all the time, and really, really hate.
     Panel 3:  TLS:  Times Literary Supplement, a literati must-read.
-It is a weekly supplement to the great metropoliton newspaper, the Times of London.
+It is a weekly supplement to the great metropolitan newspaper, the Times of London.

     The collection title is, in Gaiman's words, "an oblique James Branch Cabell reference...a chapter he never got around to writing in _Figures of